Bdot42/mfakto/README.txt

 A typical worktodo.txt file looks like this:
   -- begin example --
   Factor=[...],66362159,64,68
-  Factor=[...],3321932839,50,61
+  Factor=[...],3321932899,76,77
   -- end example --

 You can launch mfakto after getting assignments.
-It should trial factor M66362159 from 64 to 68 bits, followed by M3321932839 from 50 to 61 bits.
+It should trial factor M66362159 from 64 to 68 bits, followed by M3321932899 from 76 to 77 bits.

 mfakto has a built-in self-test that automatically optimizes parameters.
-Please run 'mfakto -st' each time you've:
+Please run 'mfakto -st' each time you:
-- Recompiled the code
+- Recompile the code
-- Downloaded a new binary from somewhere
+- Download a new binary from somewhere
-- Changed the graphics driver
+- Change the graphics driver
-- Changed your hardware
+- Change your hardware

 ######################
 # 2.1 Supported GPUs #